-Every year, perhaps more often, the individuals behind these schemes come up with new versions of their scam.
+The individuals behind these schemes develop new versions of their scam on a continuing basis.
 For example, in recent years they have sent out emails pretending to be from soldiers in Iraq trying to find a way to launder millions of dollars they have diverted from reconstruction projects, priests or other charity workers trying to get your help with the transfer of a huge donation of money from a donor to their organization, or an individual in another country attempting to collect a huge debt from somebody who lives near you, with you being offered a huge percentage if you collect the money.
 That last scam is often directed at lawyers, with the hope that they'll cash a huge, easily obtained check from the supposed debtor and forward the money "received" from the debtor before the bank finds out that the payment check was fraudulent and reverses the transation.

 Another technique is to hack email accounts and then to send requests for small amounts of money to everybody in the account owner's address book.
 For example, the email may claim that the account owner is stranded in a foreign country and has suffered a serious problem - an accident, a robbery, the loss of a passport, or some similar setback - and needs you to wire them hundreds or thousands of dollars right away.

 The best approach to avoiding spam is ordinarily to be very careful about the distribution of your email address.
 Once you start to receive spam at a particular email address, you will usually end up receiving increasing amounts of spam at that address no matter what you do.
 There is filtering technology which some find helpful, which helps to screen out spam email from legitimate email.
 Please review this associated article about the problem of spam email, and possible steps to avoid it.